azdeiv/new-project-template-rts/README.md

 `style-lint`: Runs stylelint on the specified directory without emitting (used during deployment)

-## Storybook

-Storybook is used for showing off demo components and also acts as a living developer guide for any custom components built out.

-Please check out the `.storybook` and `stories` directories for any development related to it.

-## Cypress

-Cypress is used for testing.
-Please check out the `cypress` directory for any development related to it along with the `cypress.json` file for configuration.

-## Overmind

-Overmind is used for state management within the application.
-Please check out the `src/overmind-local` directory for development related to it.

 ## Base application

 The base application includes React, Typescript, reactstrap, Overmind, and Font Awesome.